dotdash32/IITC/Tool_Setup/Tool_setup_proceedure.md

 Caveats:

 `T0`, the original tool, often called Extruder 1 in firmware, is active when homing.
-This means that it's "deployed" position cannot interfere with X/Y endstops, and it must be the highest triggering tool.
+This means that it's "deployed" position cannot interfere with X/Y endstops.

 For this reason, the standard position is `T0` as Xmin and Ymin tool.
+This moves the tool out of the way of Xmin (on an i3 bedslinger) during homing, but this might change depending on your machine.
+Change your servo positions to correct this and chooser a `T0` that does not interfere with endstops triggering.

+`T1`, `T2`, and `Tn` are subsequent tools, up until `n=8`, the maximum number supported in Marlin.
+The IITC supports 1, 2, or 4 (coming soon) tools, but the `Tn` nomenclature is used to generalize the proceedure.

 ## Useful Commands

-`M206` Home offset
+- `M206` Home offset

-`M218` Tool offset
+- `M218` Tool offset

-`M851` Probe Offset
+- `M851` Probe Offset

 ## Find X/Y of First Tool